2023 NFL Playoffs Scores: Recaps, results for every AFC and NFC game

-The 2023 NFL Playoffs are finally here as the battle for the Lombardi Trophy kicks off with six action-packed games this Wild Card Weekend.
+The 2023 NFL Playoffs are finally here as the battle for the Lombardi Trophy continues following six action-packed games this Wild Card Weekend, with the Divisional Round now less than a week away.

 See below for the final scores, results, schedule and bracket for every game through Super Bowl LVII.
 Check out the full 2023 NFL playoff and Super Bowl schedule here.